idilir/DSA-210-PROJECT/README.md

 ## Hypothesis Questions
 1. **Primary Hypothesis**:
-   - *Does temperature significantly influence daily coffee sales?*
+   - *Does temperature significantly influence daily coffe preference and sales?*
-     - **Null Hypothesis (H₀)**: Temperature has no significant effect on coffee sales.
+     - **Null Hypothesis (H₀)**: Temperature has no significant effect on coffe preference and sales.
-     - **Alternative Hypothesis (H₁)**: Temperature significantly affects coffee sales.
+     - **Alternative Hypothesis (H₁)**: Temperature significantly affects coffe preference and sales.

 2. **Secondary Hypothesis**:
-   - *Does rainfall significantly influence daily coffee sales?*
+   - *Does rainfall significantly influence daily coffee preference and sales?*
-     - **Null Hypothesis (H₀)**: Rainfall has no significant effect on coffee sales.
+     - **Null Hypothesis (H₀)**: Rainfall has no significant effect on coffee preference.
-     - **Alternative Hypothesis (H₁)**: Rainfall significantly affects coffee sales.
+     - **Alternative Hypothesis (H₁)**: Rainfall significantly affects coffee preference.

 3. **Tertiary Hypothesis**:
-   - *Is there an interaction effect between temperature and rainfall on coffee sales?*
+   - *Is there an interaction effect between temperature and rainfall on coffe preference and sales?*
-     - **Null Hypothesis (H₀)**: There is no interaction effect between temperature and rainfall on coffee sales.
+     - **Null Hypothesis (H₀)**: There is no interaction effect between temperature and rainfall on coffe preference and sales.
-     - **Alternative Hypothesis (H₁)**: There is a significant interaction effect between temperature and rainfall on coffee sales.
+     - **Alternative Hypothesis (H₁)**: There is a significant interaction effect between temperature and rainfall on coffe preference and sales.

 ---